bentpetersendk/mjolnir_ucph/docs/source/mjolnir.rst

 Mjölnir is the `hammer <https://en.wikipedia.org/wiki/Mj%C3%B6lnir>`_ of the thunder god `Thor <https://en.wikipedia.org/wiki/Thor>`_ in `Norse mythology <https://en.wikipedia.org/wiki/Norse_mythology>`_, used both as a devastating weapon and as a divine instrument to provide blessings.

-The naming came to life as we will be using Mjolnir to **hammer big data to solve small research questions**.
+The naming of our HPC-infrastructure came to life as we will be using Mjolnir to **hammer big data to solve small research questions**.
 Thank you Tom for the excellent naming!

 Where is Mjolnir located?
 *****